tbenthompson/cutde/README.md

 * `cutde.cuda` - the PyCUDA interface.
 * `cutde.opencl` - the PyOpenCL interface.

 The `tests/tde_profile.py` script is useful for assessing performance.

+Some tests are marked as slow.
+To run these, run `pytest --runslow`.

+If you have both CUDA and OpenCL installed, `cutde` will default to using CUDA.
+To use OpenCL instead, run `export CUTDE_USE_OPENCL=1` to set the environment flag before launching the Python session that will use `cutde`.

+The `README.md` is auto-generated from a template in `docs/`.
+To run this process, run `docs/build_docs`.